MohAli2106/Multithreaded-Sensor-Data-Logger-Rust-Python-Docker/README.md

 1. **Sensors:** Simulated sensors generate random temperature data every second in their own threads.
 2. **Data Logging:** Each reading is written to `sensor_data.log` with a timestamp, using a mutex to prevent race conditions.
-3. **Web Dashboard:** Open [http://127.0.0.1:7877/](http://127.0.0.1:7877/) in your browser to view live updates.
-4. **SSE Endpoint:** The dashboard connects to `/events` for real-time updates.
-5. **Dockerized Deployment:** The system can be built and run in a Docker container for portability.
+3. **Dockerized Deployment:** The system can be built and run in a Docker container for portability.
-6. **CI/CD:** Jenkinsfile automates cloning, building, running, and cleaning up the Docker environment.
+4. **CI/CD:** Jenkinsfile automates cloning, building, running, and cleaning up the Docker environment.

 ---